Meet Our Team

-Peggy joined Arlington Health & Rehabilitation as its Director of Nursing Services (DNS) in early 2018, bringing with her three decades of professional experience as a licensed nurse.
-In her role as DNS, she oversees and supports the nursing staff in the skilled nursing setting, supervises quality assurance programs and audits Evaluate & Educate.
+Peggy currently acts as the Nurse Manager at Arlington health & Rehabilitation.
+She joined the skilled nursing facility as its Director of Nursing Services (DNS) in early 2018, bringing with her three decades of professional experience as a licensed nurse.
+In her role as Nurse Manager, she oversees and supports the nursing staff in the skilled nursing setting, supervises quality assurance programs and audits Evaluate & Educate.
 Peggy has been a DNS in other nursing home settings since 2010.

 When Peggy is away from her work, she is commonly found gardening, traveling, or enjoying her farm animals; she has a deep love for horses.
 Peggy grew up in a large family with many siblings.
 She has two sons, as well as many step-children and grandchildren.

 Life Enrichment Director

 Laurie joined Arlington Health & Rehabilitation as its Life Enrichment Director in early 2018 with a mission to provide quality of life to her residents.
 Over the last year, she has done just that, fulfilling her promise through leisure, one-on-one, and group activities.
 Bringing with her nearly 25 years of professional expertise, Laurie understands the value of elevating her residents’ lives through personal engagement and enrichment.
 She is NCAAP 180 Hour State Certified.

 In her free-time, Laurie loves decorating and coordinating special events and celebrations; being with her family, doing things like camping and traveling; and she enjoys spending time with seniors.
 She lives happily with her husband, Brian; her two daughters, Kimberly and Amber; and her two puppies, Koton and Bently.